 Cigarette cards were produced in themes such as trains, flowers, sportsmen, etc. Children would aim to collect a complete set on a particular theme so that they could complete an album.

 On the back of the cigarette cards was information about the topic illustrated on the front.
-This was usually very informative and it was repeated in the album close to the space for the card - see the large images of the information on a separate page.
+This was usually very informative and it was repeated in the album close to the space for the card.

-Other favourites for collecting were postage stamps.
+Other favourite for collecting was postage stamps.
 It was common practice to waylay anyone who received a letter or parcel, particularly if it was from overseas, to request the postage stamp.

 The stamp was carefully torn round with its backing paper still attached and then soaked in water to dissolve the glue.
 The paper backing then just floated off the stamp.
 The stamp was allowed to dry and then stuck into a special book or album with a a small, transparent piece of paper coated with a mild gum.
 This was called a stamp hinge.

 Children were often very proud of their stamp albums and would spend hours looking at them with other children and swapping duplicates.
 Whenever family or friends received a letter from overseas, they were always instructed to keep the stamp for someone or other.